 Though God’s law never passes away, and all must be fulfilled, Jesus came to fulfill the law for us (Romans 8:3-4).
 Only in Him can the righteous requirement of the law be fulfilled.
-That’s what the gospel is all about—the reality that Jesus lived the life we can’t live and offered to trade places with us, becoming our sin so we might become His righteousness (2 Corinthians 5:21).
+The law was like a mirror that shows us how incredibly short we fall.
+That’s what the gospel is all about—the reality that Jesus lived the life we can’t live and offered to trade places with us, becoming our sin so we might become the righteousness of God in Him (2 Corinthians 5:21).
 This was a huge issue in the early church, because many of the Jews who came to faith were convinced they still needed to keep either the whole law or some measure of the law.
 In Acts 15, we see this episode of the church’s early life play out.
-Peter realizes that they’ve made a mistake in trying to teach new converts to keep the law, saying, “…why are you putting God to the test by placing a yoke on the neck of the disciples that neither our fathers nor we have been able to bear?
-But we believe that we will be saved through the grace of the Lord Jesus, just as they will” (Acts 15:10-11).
+Peter realizes that they’ve made a mistake in trying to teach new converts to keep the law, saying, “… why do you test God by putting a yoke on the neck of the disciples which neither our fathers nor we were able to bear?
+But we believe that through the grace of the Lord Jesus Christ we shall be saved in the same manner as they.””
+(Acts 15:10-11).

 Paul then walks through this with the church of Galatia, giving us a stronger sense of what God’s heart is for us on this issue.
-It would be beneficial to read the whole letter or at least Galatians 3 onwards, but Paul’s conclusion is this: “For all who rely on works of the law are under a curse; for it is written, ‘Cursed be everyone who does not abide by all things written in the Book of the Law, and do them.’
-Now it is evident that no one is justified before God by the law, for ‘The righteous shall live by faith’” (Galatians 3:10-11).
-He then says, “So then, the law was our guardian until Christ came, in order that we might be justified by faith.
-But now that faith has come, we are no longer under a guardian, for in Christ Jesus you are all sons of God, through faith” (Galatians 3:24-26).
+It would be beneficial to read the whole letter or at least Galatians 3 onwards, but Paul’s conclusion is this: “For as many as are of the works of the law are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.”
+But that no one is justified by the law in the sight of God is evident, for “the just shall live by faith.”
+(Galatians 3:10-11).
+He then says, “Therefore the law was our tutor to bring us to Christ, that we might be justified by faith.
+But after faith has come, we are no longer under a tutor.
+For you are all sons of God through faith in Christ Jesus.”
+(Galatians 3:24-26).